 It’s fine to eat ‘fruit-vegetables’ with other vegetables, starches and proteins as they don’t have the sugar content that most fruits have, so they are considered to be an acidic fruit-vegetable.

 When you eat proteins like meat, poultry, fish and eggs, your stomach creates a highly acidic environment to break down the protein, whereas starches like potatoes or rice, have to be broken down by an alkaline environment.
 Eating proteins and starches together will neutralize each other and inhibit digestion.

-The poorly-digested food travels through the digestive tract, reaching the intestines, where it putrefies, ferments and causes your blood to become acidic, creating an environment for disease-causing bacteria, fungi and yeast and potentially disease.
+The poorly-digested food travels through the digestive tract, reaching the intestines, where it putrefies and ferments, causing acidity which creates an environment for disease-causing bacteria, fungi and yeast and potentially disease.

 To prevent this from happening, avoid combining meats with grains like rice or starchy vegetables, such as corn, potatoes and sweet potatoes in the same meal.
 Instead, have non-starchy vegetables with your protein for optimal digestion.

 Non-starchy vegetables include: leafy greens, broccoli, sprouts, cabbage, asparagus, cauliflower, carrots, red radish, bok choy, celery, lettuce, green beans, garlic, beetroot/beets, fennel, onions, chives, turnips, yellow squash, zucchini, cucumbers and sea vegetables like kelp.